-Your child's vision will be checked today.
-If you have any concerns about you child's vision or ability to see the board at school, please let us know.
+Your child's vision will be checked today unless your child routinely sees an eye doctor.
 We will also check your child's hearing if you have concerns.
 Please notify your doctor if there is a family history of cardiovascular disease such as heart attack or stroke before the age of 55 in men or 65 in women or if there is a family history of any cholesterol or lipid problems.
 A blood test to check your child's cholesterol level may be indicated.